 Grievance Process and Reporting

-Attendees who become aware of violations of this Code of Conduct at CASA Conferences or other Official Events must report that abuse/use to the Officer immediately.
+Those who become aware of violations of this Code of Conduct must report that breach of conduct to the Officer immediately.
 The Officer will take appropriate steps to address any such conduct.

-Where an attendee believes they have experienced discrimination or harassment by another attendee, that individual should:
+Where someone believes they have experienced discrimination or harassment by another individual, that individual should:

-a) Raise their concern and attempt to resolve it directly with the individual involved; AND/OR
+- a) If the attendee feels safe and comfortable in doing so, raise their concern and attempt to resolve it directly with the individual involved; AND/OR

-b) If the attendee deems it appropriate, immediately bring their concern to the attention of the Officer either personally, by phone or by email.
+- b) Bring their concern to the attention of the Officer either personally, by phone or by email.

 2. Complaints Process

-Upon receipt of a complaint (whether written or verbal) by an attendee, the Officer will take appropriate steps to investigate and address the matter.
-These steps may include, among other steps:
+Upon receipt of a complaint (whether written or verbal) by an individual, the Officer will take appropriate steps to investigate and address the matter.
+These steps may include, but are not limited to:

-ii.
-Requesting that the respondent reply to the complaint either verbally or in writing;
+- Requesting that the respondent reply to the complaint in writing;

 - Investigating the allegations of discrimination/harassment;

 - Meeting with the concerned parties;

-vi.
-Involving the Board for the purpose of suspending the perpetrator from the Conference and any other disciplinary action which the Board, in its discretion, may decide;
+- Involving the Board for the purpose of suspending the perpetrator from the Conference and any other disciplinary action which the Board, in its discretion, may decide, and/or;

 3. Enforcement of the Code of Conduct

 Reports regarding the violation of the Code of Conduct will be reviewed by the Board of Directors and Code of Conduct Officers.

-Behaviours considered violations of this Code of Conduct could result in various repercussions, ranging from a verbal or written notice, suspension, or other.
-More than two written notices of violations will result in an immediate suspension.
+Behaviours considered violations of this Code of Conduct could result in various repercussions, ranging from a verbal or written notice, suspension, or other disciplinary measures.
+More than two written notices of violations, or any criminal behaviour committed at a CASA conference, will result in an immediate suspension from the conference, and all participation in CASA events for that individual will be revoked while a proper investigation is undertaken.

 In circumstances where an attendee is suspended from a Conference, that attendee shall be required to leave the Conference and the Conference facilities immediately upon being requested to do so.